BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 Clients MUST fail and abort the flow if a `opening_fee_params` object has unrecognized fields.

-> **Rationale** If additional fields are deemed necessary for a
-> future version of this specification, then the `version` should
-> be increased, and a new schema defined for the later `version`.
->
-> Clients that expect this `version` of LSPS2 will compute the
+> **Rationale** Clients that expect this version of LSPS2 will
-> `opening_fee` in the manner indicated in this specification, and
+> compute the `opening_fee` in the manner indicated in this
-> any additional fields may imply an extension that may mislead
+> specification, and any additional fields may imply an extension
-> the client into computing the wrong `opening_fee`.
+> that may mislead the client into computing the wrong
+> `opening_fee`.
 >
 > If the LSP wants to include other information in the
 > `opening_fee_params`, and that information does not affect how